 Fortunately for us, the lost souls who are relentlessly searching for answers in the online space, the author created a short process called Digital Declutter.
 You can imagine this as fasting from technology for around 30 days.

 When he first mentioned this to his email subscribers a few years ago, over 1,600 people sign up for this challenge.
 Later, the efforts of the volunteers were even mentioned by the national news.

-“But what’s this mystical challenge and does it works?” you might ask yourself.
+“But what’s this mystical challenge and does it work?” you might ask.

 Or to put it differently, in order for this challenge to work for you, make sure to tailor the steps below and fit them to your specific needs.

 The Digital Declutter Process:

 - Step 1: Take a thirty-day break from addictive apps and sites that add little value to your life.
 This also includes video games and television.
 Write down what you’re not allowed to do for the time period of 30 days.

 - Step 2: Stay strong for 30 days.
 It will be hard to resist the desire to check social media and not do the other things on your banned list.
 Instead of moaning, however, find new ways, better ways, to do the activities you previously did online.
 For example, if you are a vivid gamer, start playing board games with folks in person.
 This way, you’ll still play something and at the same time improve your relationship with the people you love.